UPPAbaby Vista V2 Detailed Stroller Review

 - Comfort ratings consider both baby’s and parent’s comfort, such as seat recline, storage space and other amenities.

 - Value takes into account the overall quality of a stroller in relation to the price.
-Value is evaluated by comparison to similar strollers in the same category (here, convertible single-to-double strollers).
+Value is rated in comparison to similar strollers (here, convertible single-to-double strollers).

 UPPAbaby Vista V2 Features